SSRIs and SNRIs

 • Smoking induces CYP1A2; smokers have been found to have almost 50% lower plasma concentrations of duloxetine compared with non-smokers.

-• Duloxetine (moderate inhibitor of CYP2D6), caution with drugs metabolised by CYP2D6 such as tricyclic antidepressants.
+• Duloxetine, paroxetine and fluoxetine (moderate inhibitor of CYP2D6), caution with drugs metabolised by CYP2D6 such as tricyclic antidepressants due to risk of TCA toxicity.

 Paroxetine and venlafaxine seem to be associated with a greater frequency of withdrawal reactions than other SSRIs.
 Fluoxetine is less likely to precipitate withdrawal syndrome as it possesses a long half life.